alderaan/vps/host-agent/README.md

 # HostAgent

-A modern, secure FastAPI service for local host-level operations on VPS infrastructure.
-Designed to run locally on the VPS and provide authenticated HTTP endpoints for privileged tasks like backing up N8N workflows.
+A secure FastAPI service for local host-level operations on VPS infrastructure.
+Runs locally on the VPS and provides authenticated HTTP endpoints for privileged tasks like backing up n8n workflows.

+## Overview

+HostAgent provides a secure API interface for Docker containers to request host-level operations.
+Currently supports n8n workflow backups to git repositories.

 ## Features

-- **Secure**: Bearer token authentication, localhost-only binding
+- **Secure Authentication**: Bearer token authentication for all operations
+- **Docker Integration**: Accessible from Docker containers via host.docker.internal
-- **Modern**: Built with FastAPI, uv, and Pydantic settings
+- **Modern Stack**: Built with FastAPI, Pydantic, and uv package manager
-- **Clean**: Proper Python package structure with type hints
-- **Robust**: Comprehensive error handling and logging
+- **Systemd Service**: Runs as a managed service with security restrictions
-- **Observable**: Health check endpoint for monitoring
+- **Health Monitoring**: Health check endpoint for service monitoring
-- **Configurable**: Environment-based configuration
-- **Extensible**: Easy to add new host operations

 ## Project Structure